Updated May 31, 2021

 3 Musketeers (Los Tres Mosqueteros): 22-35 meters (72-115 feet), 3 rocky islets on the northern side, popular site with Galapagos and silky sharks, whale sharks on the south side, big schools of big-eye jacks, a swim-through on Portos, the middle islet, called the Cathedral, and a forth islet to the southeast called D’Artagnan that is also interesting, when currents are mild the marine life is more abundant

-Malpelo Island Transportation and Hotels
+Malpelo Island Transportation and Lodging

 - Air – Alfonso Bonilla Aragón is Cali’s international airport about 20 kilometers (12.5 miles) northeast of the city and the point of access to the departure point for the liveaboard at Buenaventura about 2.5 hours away.
 A number of domestic and regional destinations have direct flights to Cali as well as international flights from Miami, Fort Lauderdale, New York, Madrid, and a number of Central and South American cities.
 The airport is served by taxi and bus.

 - Transit to Buenaventura – Numerous public options include a 4-hour bus ride.
 Check with the organizers at the liveaboard for their advice and arrangements.

 For more details on transportation and other tourist information, check Wikitravel-Cali.

 In the departure town of Buenaventura, there are around 20 recommended hotels from $7-$80 a night.
 If you prefer to spend time in Cali the many lodging options run from $3-$589 per night.

 The website linked below has the details for the lodging and can arrange a booking.
 You can easily find the location on the map provided on their site.
 The rates are guaranteed to be the lowest and it is free to cancel or change dates.